iZaL/tap-payment-php/readme.md

 ```

-With the response object, you can get redirect the user to the payment page
+With the response object, you can redirect the user to the payment page

 ```